gizmore/php-preprocessor/README.md

  - --profiler: Replace **all** `if()` calls with calls to a branch counter for a new performance metric.

+ - --uglify: Strip comments and whitespace with [uglify-php](https://github.com/isflavior/uglify-php).
+Tiny speedup for compilation process which is cached anyway, but still.

 ### php-preprocessor: Contact